 Cat adoption saves lives.
 Adopt a cat and you'll have a friend for life!
 Contact us, or contact another local humane society, animal shelter or SPCA.

-Our primary focus is to humanely and non-lethally reduce the numbers of free-roaming community cats in the City of Edmond by implementing an aggressive Trap-Neuter-Return (TNR) program.
+Our primary focus is to humanely and non-lethally reduce the numbers of free-roaming community cats in the City of Edmond via an aggressive Trap-Neuter-Return (TNR) program.

 TNR is the most effective long-term approach to reducing the feral cat population in the City of Edmond.
 TNR involves humanely trapping, spaying/neutering, vaccinating, marking for identification, and then returning of feral cats to the location from which they were trapped so that they may live out their lives.
 TNR respects feral cats' right to live, and their niche in the community, without adding to the homeless cat population.
 TNR stabilizes the feral cat population and, over time, reduces it while substantially reducing or eliminating nuisance behaviors.

-Through the process of TNR, we regularly encounter friendly, unowned, stray cats as well as young kittens that can be socialized.
-All are vetted and put into adoption.
+Through the process of TNR, we regularly encounter friendly, unowned, stray cats as well as young kittens that can be socialized and put into adoption when room in foster homes is available.

 We take adoptions very seriously.
 Our adoptable cats are typically found as strays trying to survive in feral cat colonies where they were either abandoned, neglected, or abused.
 We are the only advocates for the cats we rescue, and feel that it is critical for our adoptable cats be placed in safe, loving, caring and permanent homes.
 Whether you plan to adopt an adult cat or a kitten, you are making a 10-20 year commitment to that feline.
 Therefore, we reserve the right to deny the adoption of a cat to anyone whom we feel will not provide humane, responsible, and lifetime care of the cat.